6 Strategies to Manage and Quickly Pay Off Your Credit Card Debt

 Pros: Because you’re making only one payment for all your debts every month, you won’t be missing your due dates.
 And when you don’t miss any due dates, you’ll be able to pay off your credit card balance (together with your other debts) much more quickly.

 You’ll be paying the same amount every month, so you already have an idea how much you should set aside.
-Furthermore, you can avoid the high-interest rate of your credit card.
+Furthermore, you can avoid the high-interest rate of it.
 This is because you’ll be covering only the consolidated loan’s interest rate, which is usually much lower than your credit card’s.

 Cons: Banks may offer this service only to people with a good credit score.
 Keep in mind also that the interest rate of the new loan will depend on your credit standing, so there’s a chance that you could end up paying a much higher rate.
 You may also cover some upfront costs, such as balance transfer fees and costs of loan origination and closing.